tot-ra/vector-bible/README.md

 </details>

 ### 3. Milvus
-✅ Docs look impressive
+- ✅ Docs look impressive
+- ✅ good community & PR activity
-🟡 Milvus does not come with built-in UI, so we use `attu` for that.
+- 🟡 Milvus does not come with built-in UI, so we use `attu` for that.
-🟡 Has extra containers
+- 🟡 Has extra containers
-❌ Search was slow, even though it used an index (maybe I did something wrong?)
+- ❌ Search was slow, even though it used an index (maybe I did something wrong?)

 ```mermaid
 flowchart LR